dlstreamer/pipeline-server/docs/running_pipeline_server.md

 ```
 pipeline-server@my-host:~$ python3 -m server
 ```

+By default, the running user's UID value determines user name inside the container.
+A UID of 1001 is assigned as `pipeline-server`.
+For other UIDs, you may see `I have no name!@my-host`.
+To run as another user, you can add `--user <user_name>` to the run command.  i.e. to add pipeline-server by name use add `--user pipeline-server`

 ---
 \* Other names and brands may be claimed as the property of others.